paglobal/augmented-tabflow/README.md

 - look out for uses of typescript `as`'s in the codebase
 - add `| Undefined` to all `Array` types
 -
+- (maybe) implement "check for updates" feature
+- (maybe) revisit not updating session data on title change of tab
 - (maybe) don't update bookmarks on tab title update
 - (maybe) move all ungrouped tabs to the end always
 - (maybe) create ui for editing commands